lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 mechanism may be desirable (e.g., when the private key is no longer accessible and the entity wishes to request a revocation prior to re-certification of another key pair).
-In order to accommodate such circumstances, a password-based MAC, see CMP Algorithms [RFCCCCC] Section 6.1, on the request is also REQUIRED to support within this specification (subject to local security policy for a given environment) if revocation requests are supported and if
+In order to accommodate such circumstances, a password-based MAC, see CMP Algorithms {{RFC9481}} Section 6.1, on the request is also REQUIRED to support within this specification (subject to local security policy for a given environment) if revocation requests are supported and if